-Redwood City Drug Crimes Lawyer
+Redwood City Drug Crime Lawyer

 Were you charged with a drug crime in Redwood City, California?
 If so, you need the skilled and experienced lawyers at Ahmed & Sukaram, Attorneys at Law.
-Whether you were charged with a minor drug offense or a violent crime, we’re here to help, call us at (650) 299-0500.
+Whether you were charged with a minor drug offense or a violent crime, we’re here to help.
+Call us at (650) 299-0500.